-We didn’t know at the time that we would continue for 16 months, exploring and homeschooling using the Junior Ranger program of the U. S. National Parks.
+We didn’t know at the time that we would continue for 16 months, exploring and homeschooling in the U. S. National Parks.

-Contrary to my traditional Asian American upbringing, I somehow found a way as I got older to get outside.
-I started rowing crew, which evolved to racing marathon canoes in miles and miles of wilderness, sprint kayaking in the U.S. and Candadian’s waterways, and taking outdoor orientation classes.
+Contrary to my traditional Asian American upbringing, from my late teen years to my 20’s, I found a way to get outside.
+I started rowing crew, which evolved to racing marathon canoes in miles and miles of wilderness, sprint kayaking in the U.S. and Canadian’s waterways, and taking outdoor orientation classes.
 With like minds meeting like minds, I met and stayed friends with people that loved to camp and be outdoors.
-Through them, I started to spend more and more time outside.
+With them, I started to spend more and more time outside.

 For over a decade before starting this trip, I was hiking and already doing healing work with others in the forest.
 There were “wise women” performing native traditions and ceremony from Central and South America and native elders from the United States.
 I learned in my 30’s that I am a descendant of healers and shamans from the Philippines.

-Subsequent studies in the esoteric worlds of Reiki, Energy Medicine, Vipassana meditation, Buddhism, Yoga and Mystic Christianity led me to greater and greater vividness of visions and dreams of past, present and potentially future events coupled with greater and greater empathic awareness.
+Subsequent studies in the esoteric worlds of Reiki, Energy Medicine, Vipassana meditation, Buddhism, Yoga and Mystic Christianity led me to greater and greater vividness of visions and dreams coupled with greater and greater empathic awareness.
 To find balance, I naturally went to the woods.
 Reading Thoreau, Emerson, Muir, the poetry of natural philosophers and current poets such as Mary Oliver brought me to the realization that many sought solace in the woods and nature.
 I was being led deeper and deeper into the “Woods” with every passing year.

 On this trip, I started working with women and families, realizing that there was much in the healing power of nature that we all needed.
 People started asking me to teach what I learned and knew of healing, and I realized that I could not teaching healing, without touching on the very balance that we all must have, a connection with nature.
 In the wandering through the National Parks we did over 16 months, I realized that much of the healing power had to do with not only being in nature but allowing our minds and bodies to wander without focus or goal.